anirudh24seven/material-guidelines/README.md

 2. Easier to remember if you want to memorize a particular section

 ## Notes
-1. This documentation is directly based on Google's Material Design Guidelines
+1. This documentation is directly based on Google's [Material Design Guidelines](http://www.google.com/design/spec/material-design/introduction.html)
 2. Images & Videos have been omitted
 3. This is not a complete reference.
 You can use this as a companion along with the actual guidelines.

 ## Usage
-Feel free to use this documentation however you would like (convert it other formats, make a book, etc)
+Feel free to use this documentation however you would like (convert it other formats, make a book out of it, etc)